Documenting the American South Logo

 ZENO PONDER:

 Right.
 Now during this teaching of four years I was also doing moonlighting on the farm.
 I was trying to keep my farm going, working pretty hard really.
-Working 15 hours, 16-18 hours a day.
-Whatever the occasion called for.
-That's how long I worked.
+Working fifteen hours, sixteen to eighteen hours a day.
+Whatever the occasion called for, that's how long I worked.
 Many times I didn't have my shoes off.
 I've driven a tractor and plowed all night long; gone right through the next day's work and into the next night.

 All night long?